raae/queen.raae.codes/content/emails-queen/2023/04/25-system-fonts/index.md

 tags: fonts, resource, recommendation
 ---

-Make sure to check out this great resource on system fonts:
+Make sure to check out this excellent overview of system fonts available on different operating systems:

 > The fastest fonts available.
 No downloading, no layout shifts, no flashes — just instant renders.